 A relation of equity and respect

-In Islam, the relationship between men and women is based on equity, kindness, protection, love and mutual inclusion.
-The sad reality is that in many parts of the world, Muslims are falling short of keeping the relationship up to that standard.
-Consequently, this has been a source of insult for Muslims around the globe.
-Someone might ask: are the myths about the status of women in Islam the reality?
+The relationship between men and women is based on equity, kindness, protection, love, and mutual inclusion.
+The Quranic commandments and the Prophetic (PBUH) practices are clear affirmations of the male-female relationship, as drawn in the above statement.
+The sad reality is that Muslims are falling short of keeping the relationship up to that standard in many communities.
+Consequently, the issue has been a source of ill-bred discussion for Muslims.
+Someone might ask: what are the myths and the realities of women in Islam?

 It is not just the perception

 The perception that Muslim societies have a biased attitude towards their women is not flattering.
-The visual impression of a man whipping a burqa clad woman in the streets of Afghanistan does not help this image.
-It is a fact that in many Muslim countries, women are significantly lagging behind in education from the rest of the world.
-Sadly, this is occurring, while Islam requires both men and women to seek knowledge.
-Pew Research center publication suggests that the limiting factors in educating Muslim women is their poor economic conditions, not the religion.
-Unfortunately, if an individual Muslim does something reprehensible, Islam and rest of the Muslim world are condemned.
-The mainstream media around the world perpetuates this perception of guilt by association and the blame goes to 1.7 billion Muslims. https://www.pewresearch.org/fact-tank/2018/06/12/education-of-muslim-women-is-limited-by-economic-conditions-not-religion/
+The visual impression of a man whipping a burqa-clad woman in Afghanistan’s streets does not help this image.
+It is a fact that in many Muslim countries, women are significantly lagging in education from the rest of the world.
+Sadly, this is occurring while Islam requires both men and women to seek knowledge.
+Pew Research center publication suggests that the limiting factors in educating Muslim women are their poor economic conditions, not religion.
+Unfortunately, if an individual Muslim does something reprehensible, Islam and the rest of the Muslim world are condemned.
+The mainstream media worldwide perpetuates this perception of guilt by association, and the blame goes to 1.7 billion Muslims. https://www.pewresearch.org/fact-tank/2018/06/12/education-of-muslim-women-is-limited-by-economic-conditions-not-religion/

-The Quran was revealed to the seventh century patriarchal Arabian society when women were seen as objects to be owned.
+The Quran was revealed to the seventh-century patriarchal Arabian society when women were seen as objects to be owned.
 Female infanticide was in rampant practice.
 Female literacy was near zero.
-Women in general were tied with domestic responsibilities including carrying babies and raising children.
+Women, in general, were tied with domestic responsibilities, including carrying babies and raising children.
 Men were the absolute monarchs of the family.
 The concept of marriage was one of ownership.
-The Quran revolutionized the relationship of marriage and took away the concept of ownership.
+The Quran revolutionized the relationship between marriage and took away the concept of ownership.
 It urged that the relationship of marriage should be based on mutual love and kindness.
 It condemned and abolished the practice of female infanticide.

 Islam prohibited forced ownership of women

 The Quran warns men not to marry women against their will.
-In seventh century Arabia when, if a husband died, his legal heirs would inherit the wife.
-They would just keep her as a prisoner.
+In seventh-century Arabia, if a husband died, his legal heirs would inherit the wife.
+They would keep her as a prisoner.
 They would not let her go unless she abandoned claims to her property in their favor.
 If they wanted, they would marry her against her will.
 The Quran abolished this horrific practice.

 A Poetic Metaphor: You Are The Garments for each other

 The object outside of our own body that comes closest to our being is our garments.
-This is the analogy the Quran has used to describe the relationship between the spouses: a source of mutual protection, beautification, comfort and warmth.
+This is the analogy the Quran has adopted to describe the relationship between the spouses: a source of mutual protection, beautification, comfort, and warmth.
 In the Quran, women and men are equal in spirituality.
 They are equal recipients of God’s forgiveness and rewards (Quran 33: 35, 3:195).
-Men and women are seen as allies of each other.
+Men and women are seen as allies of each other and are equitable.

-The Quran 9:71 “…And the believers, men and women, are protecting friends of one of another;”
+Quran 9:71 “…And the believers, men, and women, are protecting friends of one of another;”

 Sharing and forgiving each other is the foundation of a sound relationship.
-The Quran urges men to provide a livelihood for their wife, to be kind to them and overlook their shortcomings.
-If a man finds something of disliking in his wife, the Quran suggests that, the man should realize that he may dislike someone that Allah has blessed with much goodness.
+The Quran urges men to provide a livelihood for their wives, be kind to them, and overlook their shortcomings.
+If a man finds something of disliking in his wife, the Quran suggests that the man should realize that he may dislike someone that Allah has blessed with much goodness.